 Career Information for a Degree in Industrial Technology

-Graduates of a degree program in industrial technology can find work in a wide variety of career fields, including industrial production management, cost estimation and sales management.
+Graduates of a degree program in industrial technology can find work in a variety of career fields.
+Some areas of opportunity include industrial production management, cost estimation and sales management.

 Industrial Production Manager

 Industrial production managers use their logistic and administrative skills to oversee the production of goods.
 Their duties include ensuring that production is on time and within a set budget.
-They may institute or follow quality control programs to ensure safety and meet industry or government standards.
+They might institute or follow quality control programs to ensure safety and meet industry or government standards.

 Cost estimators in industrial technology possess an extensive knowledge of industry-specific pricing.
 They use this knowledge to assess the cost of parts, materials and labor needed to produce goods.
-According to the BLS, employers prefer to hire cost estimators with bachelor's degrees in a relevant field and applicable job experience; consequently, graduates of industrial technology degree programs may need to accumulate experience with construction materials before entering this career.
+According to the BLS, employers prefer to hire cost estimators with bachelor's degrees in a relevant field and applicable job experience; consequently, graduates of industrial technology degree programs might need to accumulate experience with construction materials before entering this career.

 Related to Career Information for a Degree in Industrial Technology